 - Credit for CE earned in one filing period that exceeds the required hours may be carried forward to the next filing period, provided that the credit carried forward does not exceed 50% of the biennial CE requirement.
 Ethics credit hours earned above the three hours required can be carried forward but cannot be used for the Ethics CE requirement for the next renewal period.

-- Provided that you request a reduction or extension on or before the date you’re required to file your CE credits with the Commissioner, you may receive a reduction or exemption in CE hours required to the extent of the time spent on insurance-related activities during the previous years.
+- Provided that you request a reduction or exemption on or before the date you’re required to file your CE credits with the Commissioner, you may receive a reduction or exemption in CE hours required to the extent of the time spent on insurance-related activities during the previous years.
 These activities include, but are not limited to, the following:

 - Teaching courses in insurance-related topics